How Hormones Form, Use Deficiency diseases

 Ovary-

-· estrogen helps in the development of mammary glands., female secondary sexual characters and regulates the formation of follicles
+· Estrogen helps in the development of mammary glands, female secondary sexual characteristics and regulates the formation of follicles

 · progesterone acts during pregnancy

-to sum up, hormones play major roles in our body and life.
-Without these messengers our body would not work efficiently.
+To sum up, hormones play major roles in our bodies and lives.
+Without these messengers, our bodies would not work efficiently.
 A healthy diet plays an important role in their regulation.
-Their deficiencies, if detected early, can treated by using supplements prescribed by the doctor.
+Their deficiencies, if detected early, can be treated by using supplements prescribed by the doctor.

 Hormones are chemical signaling molecules produced by specialized glands or tissues in the body.
 Their formation, use, and deficiency diseases are as follows: